samelth/DAT076-Group4/README.md

 How to run:
 1. Create two JavaDB databases in the services tab, one named "Games" and one named "GamesProd".
 2. Connect the databases
+3. In the GamesProd database you will have to fill in the "WORD" table with data.
+    Copy the SQL statements from './wordlist/statements.txt' and use them to fill up the table.
-3. Create payara server with settings from lab PM
+4. Create payara server with settings from lab PM
-4. Run the project
+5. Run the project